 Depending on the school where you teach in South Africa, the number of desks and chairs are often less than the amount of children enrolled in the class, resulting in students sitting on the floor, on desks, or sharing chairs with one another.
 Textbooks and stationery materials can also be limited, or in a relatively bad state, so lessons and the completion of assignments or tests can often take longer than expected.

-Before teaching in South Africa you should know that the circumstances won’t be perfect, and be prepared to get creative and innovate when resources are slim.
+Before applying for teaching jobs in South Africa, you should know that the circumstances won’t be perfect, and be prepared to get creative and innovate when resources are slim.

 What happens outside the classroom won’t always stay there.

 It doesn’t matter where in the world you are teaching, this is a universal fact; however, it is important to understand that students attending township schools usually come from very low socio-economic backgrounds, often struggling with poverty and poor home environments.
 As a teacher within this context, you will need to be prepared to deal with a range of consequences and impediments to learning.